RESOURCES FOR RESEARCH

 - Lab Safety: UCSF is committed to ensuring a safe and healthy environment for students, postdocs, faculty, and staff.

 - Purchasing lab equipment and supplies or computers: Most supplies and equipment can be purchased through "Bear Buy," an online purchasing system shared between the UCSF and UC Berkeley campuses.
-Visit the Campus Procurement website for more information.
+Visit the Supply Chain Management website for more information.

 - Clinical and Translational Science Institute: CTSI facilitates the rapid translation of research to improvements in patient and community health.
 It is a cross-school, campus-wide institute providing infrastructure, services and training to support clinical and translational research.